uniVocity/univocity-parsers/README.md

 ```

 All the rest is the same as with CSV parsers.
-You can use all `RowProcessor`s for annotations, conversions, master-detail records
+You can use all [RowProcessor](./src/main/java/com/univocity/parsers/common/processor/RowProcessor.java)s for annotations, conversions, master-detail records
 and anything else we (or you) might introduce in the future.

 We created a set of examples using fixed with parsing [here](./src/test/java/com/univocity/parsers/examples/FixedWidthParserExamples.java)